JamesSkemp/words/content/post/the-gods-in-their-place.md

 +++
-title = "The gods in their place" summary = "A simple statement, with complex meaning." draft = false comments = true date = "2010-02-08T07:40:00-06:00"
+title = "The gods in their place" description = "A simple statement, with complex meaning." draft = false comments = true date = "2010-02-08T07:40:00-06:00"